Search

 11. Warm scarf

-12. A bathing suit, waterproof flip-flops*
+12. A bathing suit and waterproof flip-flops*

 *If you luck out with some warm weather, you will want the bathing suit for the water activities at Alki Beach.